The six most common tax problems for gig economy workers

 If you already have a payment plan with the IRS but then file, owe and fail to pay, you could be considered as defaulting on your agreement.
 You’ll spend more money to set up a new installment agreement, owe more penalties and interest, and interact more with the IRS.
 If you owe tax on a later return, you can potentially add it to your current installment agreement, but again it is likely more penalties and interest would be assessed.

-Depending on the type of job you have, the IRS may receive copies of forms that validate your income – such as Form 1099-NEC or Form 1099-K. However, many small businesses, especially gig economy job workers that operate in cash, are on the honor system for reporting their income.
+Depending on the type of job you have, the IRS may receive copies of forms that validate your income – such as Form 1099-NEC or Form 1099-K. However, many small businesses, especially gig workers who operate in cash, are on the honor system for reporting their income.

 And with cash-intensive businesses, the IRS has few, if any, Forms 1099 to validate the income.
 It makes sense then, that every IRS audit of small businesses starts with scrutiny about whether the business reported all its income.

-This is another major area where the IRS looks in small business audits.
+This is another major area where the IRS looks at in small business audits.

 New small-business owners often deduct certain expenses, like cars, cell phones, in-home offices, and travel and meal expenses.
 But the IRS views many of these expenses as personal (and not deductible) – unless you can prove that the expenses were business-related.